mccgeoff/aws-multi-account-foundation/tgw-multi-account-demo.md

 This demo showcases AWS multi-account architecture patterns using Transit Gateway for cross-account connectivity.
 While deployed in a single account for simplicity, it demonstrates the networking and security patterns used in production multi-account environments.

+## Problem Statement

+AWS Transit Gateway documentation is primarily written for single-account scenarios, but 67% of AWS customers use multi-account architectures.
+This creates a gap between how networking concepts are documented and how customers actually deploy them.

+As one AWS Solutions Architect noted: *"All of the customers I talk to are multi-account and this can help reduce the burden on me and my peers by removing ambiguity that we must disambiguate through 1:1 engagements."*

+This demo bridges that gap by showing how Transit Gateway concepts translate to multi-account patterns.

 ## Multi-Account Architecture Overview

 ![Multi-Account TGW Architecture](tgw-arch4.drawio.png)